This optional lesson will help you learn about color schemes to help with branding your product.

 Here are some ways colors are often matched:

 Complementary color combinations pair a color with its exact opposite on the color wheel.
 These can be the most vibrant color combinations, especially if both colors are fully saturated.
-These can be overwhelming when used in large doses, but can bring attention to things that you want to stand out.
+These can be overwhelming when used in large doses, but in small amounts, they can bring attention to things that you want to stand out.

 Split-Complementary color combinations are similar to complementary color schemes, except that one of the colors is replaced by the two adjacent to it on either side.
 This reduces the tension that can be present in complementary color schemes, while still having a lot of contrast.